guigolab/grape-nf/README.md

 2. Make a test run:

     ```
-    nextflow run grape-nf -profile test
+    nextflow run guigolab/grape-nf -with-docker
     ```

 **NOTE**: the very first time you execute it, it will take a few minutes to download the pipeline from this GitHub repository and the associated Docker images needed to execute the pipeline.

 ## Pipeline help